 Þorgeirsdys

-We spent a couple of hours at Hraunhafnartangi as it was such a peaceful place and I didn't want to leave.
-But we had one more place to visit here before we continued on our journey of Melrakkaslétta.
+We spent a couple of hours at Hraunhafnartangi as it is such a peaceful place, and I didn't want to leave.
+But we had one more place to visit here before we continued on our journey on the Melrakkaslétta plain.

-Close to the lighthouse is an ancient burial mound, Þorgeirsdys or the Burial Mound of Þorgeir, a Viking Age warrior.
+Close to the lighthouse is an ancient burial mound, Þorgeirsdys - the Burial Mound of Þorgeir, a Viking Age warrior.

 Þorgeirsdys Burial Mound is mentioned in the Saga of Sworn-Brothers (Fóstbræðrasaga), where one can read about the sleighing of Þorgeir Hávarsson.
 He defended himself bravely and killed 14 of his enemies.